andavissuse/kynda/README.md

 Result:
 * List of data bundles that are similar to the new data bundle

+## More Info
-## For more info, see details in the doc directory.
+Additional details and samples are available in the doc directory.